microsoft/Windows-universal-samples/Samples/FileAccess/README.md

     For more info, see [Track recently used files and folders](https://msdn.microsoft.com/library/windows/apps/mt186452).

-    Note that the "Add to system MRU" feature crashes on Phone.
-We apologize for the inconvenience.

 8.  **Copy a file**

     Uses one of the [**StorageFile**](http://msdn.microsoft.com/library/windows/apps/br227171).[**CopyAsync**](http://msdn.microsoft.com/library/windows/apps/br227190) methods to copy the file.